Spatio-Temporal Deep Learning-Based Undersampling Artefact Reduction for 2D Radial Cine MRI with Limited Data: In-Vivo Experiments

 \subsection{Reconstruction Times}

 We report the reconstruction times needed for the reconstruction of the images with the different previously discussed methods.
 First, we note that the methods employing iterative reconstruction are the most demanding in terms of computational times. $kt$-FOCUSS, $kt$-SENSE and TV$+$TVT are in the same range, where the reconstruction times per slice vary from approximately 110\,s to approximately 180\,s.
 The DL$+$TV method is by far the most computationally expensive method, as the regularized inverse problem has to be solved for each coil separately.
-Therefore, the average overall reconstruction time per slice amounts to roughly 13\,000\,s, where nearly 1\,500\,s are needed by ITKrM \cite{schnass2016convergence} which replaced the computationally heavier $K$-SVD \cite{aharon2006k}, 7\,800\,s by the sparse coding with orthogonal matching pursuit, 310\,s for the reconstruction from the sparsely approximated patches and 2\,058\,s for the preconditioned conjugate gradient (PCG) method.
-Note that we trained all the $2D$ U-nets on image sequences which were previously cropped to $220 \times 220 \times 30$.
+Therefore, the average overall reconstruction time per slice amounts to roughly 13\,000\,s, where nearly 1\,500\,s are needed by ITKrM \cite{schnass2016convergence} which replaced the computationally heavier $K$-SVD \cite{aharon2006k}, 7\,800\,s by the sparse coding with orthogonal matching pursuit, 310\,s for the reconstruction from the sparsely approximated patches and 2\,058\,s for the preconditioned conjugate gradient (PCG) method.\\ Note that we trained all the $2D$ U-nets on image sequences which were previously cropped to $220 \times 220 \times 30$.
 Also, due to memory limits, the shape of the image sequences which are processed by the $3D$ U-net was $128 \times 128 \times 20$.
-Therefore, for $u_{xy}$, $u_{xy,t}$ and $u_{xyt}$, the $320\times 320 \times 30$-sequences were reconstructed from patches.
+Therefore, for the methods $u_{xy}$, $u_{xy,t}$ and $u_{xyt}$, the $320\times 320 \times 30$ image-sequences were reconstructed from patches.
 In particular, we used strides of size $25 \times 25 $ for the spatial and spatio-temporal $2D$ U-nets and strides of $32 \times 32 \times 5$ for the $3D$ U-net, resulting in $5 \cdot 5 \cdot 30 = 750$, $ 5 \cdot 5 = 25$ and $7 \cdot 7 \cdot 3 = 147$ samples to be processed for the reconstruction of a single slice.
 For our method $u_{xt,yt}^{\mathrm{img}}$, the strides are $50$ (in $x$- and $y$ direction), resulting in $3 \cdot (220 + 220)$ samples to be processed per slice.
 Processing one sample on a Titan Xp GPU takes on average $0.0093$\,s for $u_{xy}^{\mathrm{img}}$ and $u_{xy}^{\mathrm{res}}$, $0.0236$\,s for $u_{xy,t}$, $0.0340$\,s for $u_{xyt}$ and $0.0034$\,s for our proposed approaches $u_{xt,yt}^{\mathrm{img}}$ and $u_{xt,yt}^{\mathrm{res}}$.
 Table \ref{reco_times} summarizes the reconstruction times for a slice of size $320 \times 320 \times 30$ for all the reported methods with the aforementioned strides.
 The times needed to denoise a slice obviously heavily depend on the number of patches the sequence is reconstructed from and could be easily reduced by using larger strides.
 For the $2D$ methods, one could also obtain the $320 \times 320 \times 30$ image sequences by directly applying the networks to the $320 \times 320 \times 30$ samples.
 Note that for the $3D$ U-net this not possible because of memory limits.
+The training times needed for the $2D$ CRNN cascade and the $3D$ CNN cascade amounted to approximately 1 day and 3 days and 14 hours while processing a single slice and all cardiac phases takes about 16.8\,s and 8.8\,s, respectively,.
+Note that the reconstruction of one slice involves the processing of the images of all $n_c=12$ coils.